hitchc8ck/dcs/missions/campaigns/syria/op_valkyrie_aegis/mission data/mission briefings/mission briefing template.md

 ### **Enemy Threats**

 ## **6. Rules of Engagement (ROE)**
-- **Weapons Free** on all confirmed enemy air defense and military targets.
+- **Weapons Hold** on all enemy air defense and military targets until confirmed.
 - **Avoid collateral damage** to civilian infrastructure.
 - **Minimize exposure** to enemy radar, SAM and AAA